wishabi/jqr-helpers/Readme.md

 Another option is `:close_x => true` - this will print a green X at the top right of the dialog.
 Generally this is used when `:title => false`.

+Another option is `:data` - this accepts a hash of string/value pairs.
+When this is given, jqr-helpers will search the dialog for input fields whose names match the keys and populate them with the values.
+This is helpful when you want to pass data to a local dialog but don't want to mess around with saving data attributes and callbacks.
+When using a remote dialog it's easier to just pass the data into the URL and have Rails populate it on the server side.

 Note about dialog ID - you can always pass in the special value `:next` for this.
 This will use whatever element is just after the clicked element for the dialog contents.
 This can be useful for printing simple dialogs inside a